antivenom8/aivenom/NinjaOne/README.md

 ## 3. Custom Reboot Day & Time
 Script that allows a felxible reboot day and time schedule as defined in a custom field.

+## 4. Custom Reboot Day & Time
+This script is used to import a vulnerability csv file exported from various vulnerability scan tools/platforms.